Understanding the ins and outs of working with a listing agent is essential for a successful home selling experience.

-Here’s everything you need to know about working with a listing agent when selling your home.
+Here’s everything you need to know about a listing agent in real estate.

 The ultimate job of a listing agent is to sell a house for the best price and terms.